projectsesame/sesame/site/content/docs/v1.18.1/redeploy-envoy.md

 ### Shutdown Manager Config Options

 The `shutdown-manager` runs as another container in the Envoy pod.
-When the pod is requested to terminate, the `preStop` hook on the `shutdown-manager` executes the `contour envoy shutdown` command initiating the shutdown sequence.
+When the pod is requested to terminate, the `preStop` hook on the `shutdown-manager` executes the `Sesame envoy shutdown` command initiating the shutdown sequence.

 The shutdown manager has a single argument that can be passed to change how it behaves: